Magilumiere Magical Girls Inc.: Characters

+A mysterious man who is a former colleague of Shigemoto.

 Media

 Manga

-Written by Sekka Iwata and illustrated by Yu Aoki, Magilumiere Co.
-Ltd. was serialized on Shueisha's Shōnen Jump+ manga website and mobile app from October 20, 2021, to July 9, 2025.
+Written by Sekka Iwata and illustrated by Yu Aoki, Magilumiere Magical Girls Inc. was serialized on Shueisha's Shōnen Jump+ manga website and mobile app from October 20, 2021, to July 9, 2025.
 Shueisha collected its chapters in eighteen tankōbon volumes, released from February 4, 2022, to September 4, 2025.
+A special chapter was published on July 3, 2026.

-Shueisha's Manga Plus service is publishing the series in English digitally.
-Viz Media licensed the series in North America and began publishing it under the title Magilumiere Magical Girls Inc. in early 2024.
+Shueisha's Manga Plus service published the series in English digitally.
+Viz Media licensed the series in North America and began publishing it in early 2024.